*Read our latest Mentoring Impact Report here….WAM Youth’s Mentoring Impact Report Spring 2018

 What does it cost?

 For the young person it costs nothing!
 We are trying to raise enough money through grants and fundraising so that we can offer this service to schools and other organisations without charge, particularly in light of current cuts to school budgets across our area.
 In previous years our mentoring project has been supported financially by the Gloucestershire Police and Crime Commissioner’s Fund, Tewkesbury Borough Council and Encounter Church, Winchcombe.
-We are currently seeking further funding to continue this work.
+We are currently seeking further funding to continue this work and our Director is taking on a fairly serious walking challenge and can be sponsored here.
 If this programme is something you would like to support financially, please contact us at email@example.com.

 What do I do next?